Frank Zeidler: Mayoralty

-After leaving office
+Later years and death

 After leaving office, Frank Zeidler worked as a mediator, as development director for Alverno College, and served in the administration of Wisconsin Governor John W. Reynolds.
 As a leader of the Public Enterprise Committee, Zeidler was a frequent and severe critic of his successor, Henry Maier.
 He supported a number of unsuccessful attempts to defeat Maier in subsequent elections.

 Zeidler was instrumental in re-forming the Socialist Party USA in 1973, and served as its National Chair for many years.
 He was the party's presidential nominee in 1976, getting on ten state ballots.
 The party had 400-600 members nationwide at the time.
 Zeidler agreed to run when other leading members of the SPUSA declined to do so.
 He and his running mate, J. Quinn Brisben, received 6,038 votes, including approximately 2,500 in Milwaukee County, Wisconsin.

-On July 26, 2004 Zeidler appeared at the 2004 Green Party National Convention in Milwaukee to welcome delegates to the convention.
+On July 26, 2004, Zeidler appeared at the 2004 Green Party National Convention in Milwaukee to welcome delegates to the convention.

-He died July 7, 2006, and is buried at Forest Home Cemetery in Milwaukee.
-His mayoral and personal papers are archived at Milwaukee Public Library along with those of his brother Carl Zeidler.
+He died on July 7, 2006, aged 93, and was interred at Forest Home Cemetery in Milwaukee.
+His mayoral and personal papers are archived at Milwaukee Public Library.
 Several additional boxes of his papers are archived at the Golda Meir Library of the University of Wisconsin–Milwaukee.

-Writing and scholarship
+Writing, scholarship, and legacy

 Zeidler wrote several books, including not only treatises on municipal government, labor law, socialism, and Milwaukee history, but poetry, renditions of four of Shakespeare's plays into present-day English, and children's stories.
 His 1961 memoir of his time as mayor, A Liberal in City Government, was published in 2005 by Milwaukee Publishers LLC, a local company formed for the purpose.